LambdaGaming/SharpGMad/README.md

 Compiling and requirements
 --------------------------

-SharpGMad is written using the .NET 4.0 framework.
+LambdaGMad is written using the .NET 4.0 framework.
 This is the only requirement, you can compile the solution with any development environment on any computer compatible with .NET 4.0.